Eccentricity evolution of spinning binaries and its dependence on the equation of state of the components: Introduction

-In the current work we extend the results of Ref. \cite{Datta:2023wsn} to spinning binaries.
-Therefore, it will be for the first time that the eccentricity evolution of spinning binaries will be analytically expressed in terms of initial eccentricity and GW frequency.
+In the current work we extend the results of Ref. \cite{Datta:2023wsn} to spinning binaries with non-zero quadrupole moment (QM), to higher PN order and also different parametrization $(y)$ defined below.
+Therefore, it will be for the first time that the eccentricity evolution of spinning binaries will be analytically expressed in terms of reference eccentricity and $y$.
 This as a result provides eccentricity-spin coupling terms in fluxes.
 We develop the prescription for spins perpendicular to the orbital plane.
 The prescription discussed here can be extended to arbitrarily high order in eccentricity, in principle.
-With the newly found expressions, we also compute the leading order shifts in the fluxes due to the eccentricity-spin coupling terms.
 Therefore these results can be directly used to model the GW waveforms for spinning bodies in an eccentric orbit.
+With the newly found expressions, we also study the impact of the component's equation of state (EoS) on the eccentricity evolution.
+This happens due to the eccentricity-quadrupole moment (E-Q) coupling in the evolution.
+This can have impact on our understanding of formation channels and also can pave new ways to test the nature of the compact objects.